How to a GUI Barcode Reader with Qt PySide6 on Raspberry Pi

 return frameQueue, resultQueue, barcodeScanning

-Afterwards, you can connect a USB webcam to Raspberry Pi, and then run the app:
+Connect a USB webcam to your Raspberry Pi and run the application:

 python3 app.py license.txt